-On October 23, 2014, the Commission published notice in the Federal Register announcing the commencement of the second Iraq Claims Program pursuant to the ICSA and the 2014 Referral.7
+On October 23, 2014, the Commission published notice in the Federal Register announcing the commencement of the second Iraq Claims Program pursuant to the ICSA and the 2014 Referral.

-1 For purposes of this referral, hostage-taking would include unlawful detention by Iraq that resulted in an inability to leave Iraq or Kuwait after Iraq invaded Kuwait on August 2, 1990.
+&lt;sup>1 For purposes of this referral, hostage-taking would include unlawful detention by Iraq that resulted in an inability to leave Iraq or Kuwait after Iraq invaded Kuwait on August 2, 1990.

-6 Although the November 2012 Referral involved claims of U.S. nationals who were held hostage or unlawfully detained by Iraq, it did not involve hostage-taking claims per se.
+&lt;sup>6 Although the November 2012 Referral involved claims of U.S. nationals who were held hostage or unlawfully detained by Iraq, it did not involve hostage-taking claims per se.
 Rather, it consisted of certain claimants who had already received compensation under the Claims Settlement Agreement from the State Department for their hostage-taking claims, and it authorized the Commission to award additional compensation to those claimants, provided they could show, among other things, that they suffered a "serious personal injury" during their detention.
 The 2012 Referral expressly noted that the "payment already received by the claimant under the Claims Settlement Agreement compensated the claimant for his or her experience for the entire duration of the period in which the claimant was held hostage or was subject to unlawful detention and encompassed physical, mental, and emotional injuries generally associated with such captivity or detention."
 2012 Referral, supra, n.3.

-On July 11, 2017, the Commission received from Claimant a completed Statement of Claim seeking compensation under Category A of the 2014 Referral, together with exhibits supporting the elements of her claim.
+On October 27, 2015, the Commission received from Claimant a completed Statement of Claim seeking compensation under Category A of the 2014 Referral, together with exhibits supporting the elements of her claim.
+By letters dated March 10, 2017, and August 2, 2017, Claimant provided additional material to substantiate her claim.